elastio/bon/website/src/blog/bon-v3-release.md

 Huge thank you for 1150 stars ⭐ [on Github](https://github.com/elastio/bon)!
 Consider giving [`bon`][bon-github] a star if you haven't already.
 Share it with your friends/colleagues to help others discover it 🔭.
 Your support and feedback are a big motivation and together we can build a better builder 🐱!

 Bon's goal is to empower everyone to build beautiful APIs with great flexibility and extensibility.
-If you have any feedback or ideas for improvement consider joining [our Discord server](https://bon-rs.com/discord) to discuss them, or just [open an issue/discussion on Github](https://github.com/elastio/bon/issues).
+If you have any feedback or ideas for improvement, consider joining [our Discord server](https://bon-rs.com/discord) to discuss them, or just [open an issue/discussion on Github](https://github.com/elastio/bon/issues).

 <!-- ::: tip